 Skip to contents

-This function accepts as input either a text description, or a path to a local R package, and ranks all R packages within the specified corpus in terms of how well they match that input.
-The "corpus" argument can specify either rOpenSci's package suite, or CRAN.
+This function accepts as input either a text description, the name of a locally-installed package, or a path to a local directory containing an R package.
+It ranks all R packages within the specified corpus in terms of how well they match that input.
+The "corpus" argument can specify either rOpenSci's package suite, CRAN, or Bioconductor.

 Usage